 Chitra * Tvastri

-BPL commentary: For Chitra natives, the condition of pioneering Professor Mangala considerably affects the outcome.
+For Chitra natives the condition of pioneering, direct, yang-energy, forward-pushing bhratru-karaka Mangala considerably affects the outcome.

-Brother-figures, warriors, hunters, athletes, champions, inventors, engineers, and competitors may be especially influential.
+Brother-figures, warriors, hunters, athletes, dancers, champions, challengers, inventors, explorers, dis-coverers, engineers, builders, drivers, drillers, diggers, exploders, aggressors, pursuers, and competitors may be especially influential.

 " Chitra natives are quiet, thoughtful, and profound.